-A few Federal agencies other than Treasury, shown in Table 20-4 (available online), sell or have sold debt securities to the public and, at times, to other Government accounts.
-At the end of 2022, agency debt was \$20.4 billion, less than one-tenth of one percent of total Federal debt held by the public.
-Agency debt is estimated to grow to \$21.0 billion at the end of 2023 and to \$22.1 billion at the end of 2024.
+A few Federal agencies other than Treasury, shown in Table 21-4 (available online), sell or have sold debt securities to the public and, at times, to other Government accounts.
+At the end of 2023, agency debt was \$20.6 billion, less than one-tenth of one percent of total Federal debt held by the public.
+Agency debt is estimated to grow to \$22.2 billion at the end of 2024 and to \$25.0 billion at the end of 2025.

-The predominant agency borrower is the Tennessee Valley Authority (TVA), which had borrowings of \$20.3 billion from the public as of the end of 2022, or over 99 percent of the total debt of all agencies other than Treasury.
+The predominant agency borrower is the Tennessee Valley Authority (TVA), which had borrowings of \$20.5 billion from the public as of the end of 2023, or over 99 percent of the total debt of all agencies other than Treasury.
 TVA issues debt primarily to finance capital projects.

 TVA has traditionally financed its capital construction by selling bonds and notes to the public.
 Since 2000, it has also had available two types of alternative financing methods, lease financing obligations and prepayment obligations.
 Under the lease financing obligations method, TVA signs long-term contracts to lease some facilities and equipment.
 The lease payments under these contracts ultimately secure the repayment of third-party capital used to finance construction of the facility.
-TVA retains substantially all of the economic benefits and risks related to ownership of the assets.
-At the end of 2022, lease financing obligations were \$1.0 billion.
-Table 20-4 presents lease financing obligations separately from TVA bonds and notes to distinguish between the types of borrowing.
-As of the end of 2019, there are no outstanding obligations for prepayments.
+TVA retains substantially all of the economic benefits and risks related to ownership of the assets.17 At the end of 2023, lease financing obligations were \$1.0 billion.
+Table 21-4 presents lease financing obligations separately from TVA bonds and notes to distinguish between the types of borrowing.
+As of the end of 2019, there are no outstanding obligations for prepayments.18

 OMB determined that each of the two alternative financing methods is a means of financing the acquisition of assets owned and used by the Government, or of refinancing debt previously incurred to finance such assets.
 They are equivalent in concept to other forms of borrowing from the public, although under different terms and conditions.
-The budget therefore records the upfront cash proceeds from these methods as borrowing from the pub-
+The budget therefore records the upfront cash proceeds from these methods as borrowing from the public, not offsetting collections.19 The budget presentation is consistent with the reporting of these obligations as liabilities on TVA's balance sheet under generally accepted accounting principles.